+'''

-''' Get camera from the active view, if possible. camera = GetActiveCamera() or, get the camera from a specific render view. camera = view.GetActiveCamera() Now, you can use methods on camera to move it around the scene.
+Get camera from the active view, if possible.

+camera = GetActiveCamera()

+or, get the camera from a specific render view. camera = view.GetActiveCamera()

+Now, you can use methods on camera to move it around the scene.

 Divide the camera's distance from the focal point by the given dolly value.

-Use a value greater than one to dolly-in toward the focal point, and use a value less than one to dolly-out away from the focal point. camera.Dolly(10) Set the roll angle of the camera about the direction of projection. camera.Roll(30) Rotate the camera about the view up vector centered at the focal point.
-Note that the view up vector is whatever was set via SetViewUp, and is not necessarily perpendicular to the direction of projection.
+Use a value greater than one to dolly-in toward the focal point, and use a value less than one to dolly-out away from the focal point. camera.Dolly(10)

+Set the roll angle of the camera about the direction of projection. camera.Roll(30)

+Rotate the camera about the view up vector centered at the focal point.
+Note that the view up vector is whatever was set via SetViewUp, and is not '''

+''' necessarily perpendicular to the direction of projection.
 The result is a horizontal rotation of the camera. camera.Azimuth(30) Rotate the focal point about the view up vector, using the camera's position as the center of rotation.
 Note that the view up vector is whatever was set via SetViewUp, and is not necessarily perpendicular to the direction of projection.
 The result is a horizontal rotation of the scene. camera.Yaw(10) Rotate the camera about the cross product of the negative of the direction of projection and the view up vector, using the focal point as the center of rotation.
-The result is a vertical rotation of the scene. '''
+The result is a vertical rotation of the scene. camera.Elevation(10) Rotate the focal point about the cross product of the view up vector and the direction of projection, using the camera's position as the center of rotation.
+The result is a vertical rotation of the camera. camera.Pitch(10) '''